West3D-Printing/Micron/Readme.md

 - A modified bowden tube entry that adds an ECAS fitting can be found in this repository
 - If you plan on moving the printer often this spool holder is convenient: https://www.printables.com/model/542953-voron-v02-foldable-spool-holder
 # Toolhead
-The default toolhead for our kit is the Dragonburner with an Orbiter extruder.
+There are several toolhead choices.
+The BOM stock toolhead is the Mini Stealthburner.

+Our choice is the Dragonburner.
+The Dragonburner (or Rapidburner) offer better part cooling with two 4010 blowers.
 You can get the files at https://github.com/chirpy2605/voron/tree/main/V0/Dragon_Burner.
 You need to use the STL files in the v0.2 directory.
 There's even a cowl with the Micron logo!

+We usually pair the Dragonburner with the Orbiter 2 extruder, but there are many compatible options including G2SA.

 - If you're using the Pancake toolhead board and harness you can get the toolhead board mount at https://github.com/christophmuellerorg/voron_0_pancake_board.
 This will put the toolhead harness at a 45º angle but works fine.
 - If you're using the EBB36 CAN board we recommend the mount by KayosMaker at https://github.com/KayosMaker/CANboard_Mounts/tree/main/STLs/BTT_EBB36_1.0_Mounts